UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Return all leased equipment, such as cable boxes or modems, immediately to avoid expensive replacement fees on your final bill.

-Moving day is chaotic enough with the endless boxes, packing tape, and heavy lifting, so it is incredibly easy to overlook invisible tasks like managing your electricity or water accounts.
-Whether you are meticulously planning your exit strategy weeks in advance or you have just unpacked your first box and realized you forgot to make the call, we are here to help you navigate the process.
-This guide covers everything you need to know to cancel utilities after moving, ensuring you don’t get stuck paying for lights and heat in a home you no longer live in.
+Moving day brings enough chaos with endless boxes and heavy lifting, making it incredibly easy to overlook invisible tasks like managing your electricity or water accounts.
+Whether you meticulously planned your exit strategy weeks in advance or just unpacked your first box and realized you forgot to make the call, this guide covers everything you need to know.
+We will help you navigate the process of scheduling shut-offs, securing final meter readings, and returning equipment so you avoid paying for lights and heat in a home you no longer occupy.

-Timing is everything when you are trying to coordinate a move.
-If you call too early, you might find yourself packing in the dark; call too late, and you are paying for the next tenant’s long showers.
-We recommend creating a schedule to keep your transition seamless and stress-free.
+Timing is everything when you coordinate a move.
+If you call too early, you pack in the dark; call too late, and you pay for the next tenant’s long showers.
+Contact utility companies two to four weeks prior to your move date to ensure a seamless and stress-free transition.
+This advance notice gives providers enough time to process your request and dispatch technicians for final readings.

 Person reviewing a moving utilities checklist with icons for electricity, water, internet, and more.